knowledge-summary/programming-book-summary/designing-data-intensive-applications.md

 - **SQL standards that support JSON**: IBM DB2, MySQL, PostgreSQL
 - **Document-oriented databases**: MongoDB, RethinkDB, CouchDB, Expresso
   - Has better *locality*
+  - Not supportive for joins

+The advantage of using ID - It has no meaning to humans, it never needs to change.

+The disadvantage of not using ID - Anything that is meaningful to humans may need to change in the future.
+If that information is duplicated, all the redundant copies need to be updated, which leads to write overhead, risk inconsistencies.

+The network model

 # Chapter 3.
 Storage And Retrieval